Low progesterone is more common than you might think.

 - Discuss the use of bioidentical hormones with your physician

 Back to you

-Treating low progesterone starts with proper evaluation of both your symptoms and serum lab testing.
+Treating low progesterone starts with the proper evaluation of both your symptoms and serum lab testing.

 If your progesterone is low you may find a significant reduction in symptoms such as bloating, weight gain and depression.

-Some women may experience a worsening of symptoms when supplementing with progesterone which should trigger evaluation for progesterone resistance.
+Some women may experience worsening of symptoms when supplementing with progesterone which should trigger an evaluation for progesterone resistance.